Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, a bhikkhunī gave the going forth and the full ordination to 10 and 12 year old girls.
 Then, these girls were weak, and couldn’t endure difficult situations.
 They didn’t fulfill purity, they didn’t conduct themselves properly, they didn’t know how to behave respectfully towards their preceptor and teachers.
 They didn’t know how to enter the village and the wilderness.
 They didn’t know how to be with the sangha, they didn’t know how to wear the robes and hold the bowl.

 The bhikkhunīs told Mahāpajāpatī, … The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “From now on, it’s no longer allowed to give the full ordination to girls below 20.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: